cau-placc/haskell-src-transformation/CONTRIBUTING.md

 Please respect the privacy of other project members and contributors.
 If you have to mention another person, best practice is to use their GitHub user name instead of their real name even if you know them in person or their real name is publicly visible on their GitHub profile page.
-See our [Code of Conduct][freec/CODE_OF_CONDUCT] for more information.
+See our [Code of Conduct][haskell-src-transformations/CODE_OF_CONDUCT] for more information.

 ### License

-The Free Compiler is an open source project.
+The `haskell-src-transformations` package is an open source project.
 Its source code, associated documentation, configuration, toolchain and everything else you find in this repository is licensed under The 3-Clause BSD License.
 By contributing to the FreeProving project, you agree that your contributions will be licensed under the same license.